 “Let us reach for the world that ought to be.”— Barack Obama

 It’s hard to be an idealist today.

 There’s always something tragic happening.
 Just turn on the news, and you’ll see a flood of headlines about the latest shooting, natural disaster, political scandal, or crime.

 Each headline adds a layer of doubt and cynicism, smothering our hopeful hearts.
-Gradually, we cease to believe things can ever get better because we’re afraid of being disappointed.
+Gradually, we stop believing things can ever get better because we’re afraid of being disappointed.
 Comedian George Carlin said, ‘scratch any cynic and you will find a disappointed idealist.”

 I was reminded of this during a recent debate that I had with my classmates about solutions to gun violence – understandably a sensitive issue right now.
 To my surprise, my assertion that education and mental health treatments as a viable solution was ridiculed.
 “We may as well sing ‘kumbaya’ and hope that things will get better with those ideas,” they said.

 Initially, I was triggered by their opposition – I took it personally.
-I realized soon after, however, that I could make this encounter a positive by finding the wisdom in it.
-My classmates’ attitude was simply a representation of the collective, and it strengthened my resolve to do whatever I can to alter it.
+I realized soon after that my classmates’ attitude was simply a representation of the collective, and it strengthened my resolve to do whatever I can to alter it.

 The official definition of idealism is “the belief that your ideals can be achieved, often when this does not seem likely to others”.
 What’s interesting is that the phrase, ‘does not seem likely’ is determined by ‘other people’ based on their own unique belief systems.
-It does not represent the truth of what’s possible, and therefore, should not be used to put a cap on our dreams.
+It doesn’t represent the truth of what’s possible, and therefore, shouldn’t limit us.

 ‘Carpe diem.
 Seize the day, boys.
 Make your lives extraordinary.’